Sign Up for My Newsletter and Get This Book Free!

 I'm working on that last title now, after a long surcease.
 I'm editing a harrowing story of a hike on which one of my hiking companions almost became a statistic.
 It's one of those "Kids, don't do this at home" tales.

 I still have several chapters to write about hiking in Grand Canyon.
 When I finish them, I'll turn to the first book in the series, which gives general advice about how not to flub a backpacking trip.
-I'm half done with that book, so it shouldn't take long to finish up.
+I'm half done with that book.

 Then comes the third book in the series, about hiking in Yosemite.
 I haven't started that one yet.
 It will be a little tricky, because I have to make sure not to duplicate anything that appears in the other books.